Skip to main content

 2025 Honda GB350S - Comfort & Economy

-A low 800mm seat height, wide, flat bars and a long, roomy seat combine with relatively low-mounted pegs for a riding position that promises to be spacious enough for most riders and shouldn’t cause any particular aches or pains.
-There’s nothing in the way of wind protection as standard but you can add a choice of screens – a low headlight cowl or a choice of two heights of standalone visors – to cut down on buffeting.
+A low 800mm seat height, wide, flat bars and a long, roomy seat combine with relatively low-mounted pegs for a riding position that is spacious enough for most riders and didn't cause any aches or pains over 90 minutes.
+There’s nothing in the way of wind protection for higher speeds as standard but you can add a choice of screens – a low headlight cowl or a choice of two heights of standalone visors – to cut down on buffeting.
+Whether you need one is debatable.
+While the GB350S feels lively at lower speeds it struggles to keep up on motorways.
+Top speed is around 80mph but you work so hard to get the last 15mph that you soon end up avoiding motorways where possible.
+It's not a fault of the bike - just not what it is designed to do - like using your daughter's hair straighteners to make toast.

 2025 Honda GB350S - Equipment